 - Contributor to Tudor Place: America's Story Lives Here

-BA History & Anthropology, The College of William and Mary
+BA in History & Anthropology, The College of William and Mary

 Certificate in Public History, The College of William and Mary

-MA American Material Culture, Winterthur Program in American Material Culture, University of Delaware
+MA in American Material Culture, Winterthur Program in American Material Culture, University of Delaware

 The Attingham Summer School